 Not showing regularly with a single gallery?
 No problem.
-This is 2017 – make a pop-up art show!
+Plan a pop-up art show!
 Pop-up exhibitions are a fixture on the scene.
 Originally taking cues from pop-up shops, or marketing stunts, these pop-up shows can inhabit mixed-use office spaces, art collective sites, and other unique venues to display recent artworks in a new and compelling (and time-sensitive!) setting.
 Alex Fanning, Principal of Alexandra Fanning Communications, sees a positive effect in taking the initiative to “ take your art into your own hands and organize a pop-up exhibition at one of the many rental/ unconventional spaces, such as Parasol Projects.”
 By selecting the venue and the parameters of the show, you’ll have greater creative control and can conceive of how you want the look and feel of the overall space to fit with the artwork to align with your artist branding strategy.
 Pop-up shops are also compelling as they come and go quickly, adding an air of exclusivity and prompting collectors to not miss out on the experience.

 Focus on Your Online Presence

-Fanning strongly advocates for an online presence, advising artists to consider e-commerce sites such as Society6 for their work if the aesthetic fits with your artist branding strategy.
+Fanning strongly advocates for an online presence, advising artists to consider e-commerce sites for their work if the aesthetic fits with your artist branding strategy.
 She notes that offering your work through an e-commerce site offers ways of getting new eyeballs on your work, elaborating that “If they are a good e-commerce site, they will promote your work through their channels with editorial write-ups and profiles.”
-It’s highly likely that more people look at these sites than your personal website on a daily basis, so consider selling this merchandise for the free marketing.
-Choose a few select styles to feature so that production will be quick, and be sure to share any features on this sites with your own audience for an increased sense of legitimacy!
+It’s highly likely that more people look at these sites than your personal website on a daily basis, so consider selling this merchandise for free marketing.
+Choose a few select styles to feature so that production will be quick, and be sure to share any features on these sites with your own audience for an increased sense of legitimacy!

 Social media is the big draw – which you can learn more about in our previous article on growing your social media following.
 There are other ways of staying social, however, and finding added benefits through other websites.
 For example, if you’re interested in starting a platform or a pop-up show, as outlined above, start a Kickstarter campaign.
 Kickstarter and other fundraising websites feature profiles of projects that they like, extending your audience.
 Join artist circles and professional groups on sites such as Facebook, or through legitimized organizations in your chosen field.
 By extending your social network through a strong web presence along with like-minded individuals and organizations, you’ll have a better chance of getting your name out and getting more recognition for your many accomplishments and activities.
-When it comes to buzz surrounding your artist branding strategy, every little bit counts!
+When it comes to the buzz surrounding your artist branding strategy, every little bit counts!

 What are some of your artist branding strategies?